tjsego/mechanica/docs/main/source/forces.rst

 processes (*e.g.*, interactions via a :ref:`potential <potentials>`), Mechanica also supports modeling explicit forces using a suite of built-in forces, as well as custom forces.
-An instance of any of the built-in forces can be created using a static method on the :class:`Force` class (:class:`MxForce` in C++), which can be :ref:`bound <binding>` to particles by particle type.
+An instance of any of the built-in forces can be created using a static method on the :py:attr:`Force` class (:class:`MxForce` in C++), which can be :ref:`bound <binding>` to particles by particle type.